-87. The Commission has begun work on fiscal sustainability and will publish a Fiscal Sustainability Report.
-The exact date will be confirmed at least six weeks in advance and set out in the Commission's forthcoming publications notice.
+86. The Commission has begun work on long term fiscal sustainability and published the first Fiscal Sustainability Report in March 2023.
+The long-term nature of the analysis means that the substantive conclusions do not change sufficiently to justify full annual updates of the work.
+However, the Commission aims to produce reports on specific aspects of fiscal sustainability.
+The exact date of such publications will be confirmed at least six weeks in advance and set out in the Commission's forthcoming publications notice.

-88. In advance of publication of a Fiscal Sustainability Report the Commission will develop a timetable for its work and agree with Scottish Government officials the timings for exchange of information.
-This timetable will include a number of meetings with Scottish Government officials in order to share the SFC's analysis, including how Scottish Government policy is reflected in the analysis.

-89. The process for sharing the report with the relevant Cabinet Secretaries and Scottish Government will be the same as those for a fiscal event report, namely:
+87. In advance of publication of any fiscal sustainability reports the Commission will develop a timetable for its work and agree with Scottish Government officials the timings for exchange of information.
+This timetable will include a number of meetings with Scottish Government officials in order to share the Commission's analysis, including how Scottish Government policy is reflected in the analysis.
+The process for sharing reports with the relevant Cabinet Secretaries and the Scottish Government will be the same as those for a fiscal event report, namely:

-- 10 working days prior to publication: Commission report shared for factchecking by the Scottish Government. - 7 working days prior to publication: Commission report returned with comments from the Scottish Government. - 4 working days prior to publication: Commission report finalised. - 1 working day prior to publication: Pre-release version of the report shared with the relevant Cabinet Secretaries.
-Media release shared with the Scottish Government. - Publication day: Commission report laid in Parliament and published on the Commission's website.
+- 10 working days prior to publication: Commission report shared for factchecking by the Scottish Government. - 7 working days prior to publication: Commission report returned with comments from the Scottish Government. - 4 working days prior to publication: Commission report finalised. - 1 working day prior to publication: - The Commissions shares pre-release version of the report with the relevant Cabinet Secretaries. - The Commissions shares the media release with the Scottish Government. - Publication day: Commission report laid in Parliament and published on the Commission's website.